-The Los Angeles Film Study Center (LAFSC) Program, offered in both the fall and spring semesters, is administered by the Christian College Coalition of which Calvin College is a member.
+The Los Angeles Film Study Center (LAFSC) Program, offered in both the fall and spring semesters, is administered by the Coalition for Christian Colleges and Universities of which Calvin College is a member.
 The goal of the program is to prepare students for discerning participation with professional skill and Christian integrity in the film industry, including both the creative and administrative aspects.